 “The opposite of poverty is not wealth.
 The opposite of poverty is justice.” – Bryan Stevenson

 Prior to becoming an attorney, Lauren worked in marketing before transitioning to work in New York City community colleges because of her commitment to racial and economic justice.
 She worked as an academic counselor and the Assistant Director of ASAP, an accelerated education program aimed at removing systemic barriers to obtaining a degree.
 She was inspired by her students to attend law school as a tool to better advocate for marginalized communities.
-She remains active in higher education work, and is on the Advisory Boards of the Urban Studies Program at Guttman Community College (CUNY) and of Baltimore Youth Arts.
+She remains active in community work, and is on the Advisory Boards of the Urban Studies Program at Guttman Community College (CUNY) and of Baltimore Youth Arts, teaches Appellate Advocacy at the University of Maryland Carey School of Law, and serves on the Baltimore City Office of Inspector General Citizen Advisory Board.

 Lauren is admitted to the bar of the states of New York, Maryland, and New Jersey.